The UK aesthetics industry is continuing to grow at lightning speed.

 When things go wrong in your line of work, it can have devastating consequences.
 For your clients and your business.
 Insurance is a lifeline that all aestheticians need.

-Treatment and public liability insurance is the perfect policy for those in the aesthetics industry.
-It’ll cover you for two very important areas.
+Medical malpractice (also known as treatment liability) and public liability insurance make up the perfect policy for those in the aesthetics industry.
+They’ll cover you for two very important areas.

-Firstly, the treatment part.
+Firstly, the medical malpractice part.
 This type of insurance covers you for mistakes you make in your work.
 So, it’s an important one (claims of negligence can cost you a pretty penny).
 It’ll pay all of your legal costs and any compensation awarded.

-You can find out more about getting the right insurance for your beauty and aesthetics business.
-Or you can call us on 0345 222 5391 for a chat.
+You can find out more about getting the right insurance for your aesthetics business.
+Or you can call us on 0345 216 0027 for a chat.

 Image used under license from iStock.